billkendrick/firefighter/img-src/README.md

 The image files and `Makefile` here use [ImageMagick](https://imagemagick.org/) to assemble a title screen image from various parts (including rendering text), and then scale the final results and reduce its colors so it can be displayed by the Atari.
+It creates two image files -- a 16-color full-screen bitmap and a 2-color image to overlay using Player/Missile Graphics.

 ------------------------------------------------------------------------